alexcumplido/frontend-projects/tip-calculator/README.md

 PEDAC
 1. Problem  (inputs, output, requirements)
-    As a User I want to input a total bill cost, select a tip percentage and input a number of people As a User I want to split a bill between people and calculate a tip percentage over the total bill.
+    As a user I want to calculate given a bill and input how much each person need to pay.
-    As a User I want to know how much each person needs to pay from the total bill cost plus the percentage tip As a User I want to see how much each person needs to pay from the total tip percentage As a User I want to reset the whole calculator to the initial state
+    As a User I want to input a bill cost, select a tip percentage and input a number of people As a User I want to divide the bill between people As a User I want to divide the total tip between people As a User I want to know how much each person needs to pay from the total bill plus the tip As a User I want to see how much each person needs to pay from the total tip percentage As a User I want to reset the whole calculator to the initial state